 If the requirements above are satisfied, the RRSP contribution can be designated as a "transfer" on Line 14 of Schedule 7, in the Canadian taxpayer's return for the year.

-A foreign tax credit will often be available to a Canadian resident to help minimize the risk of double taxation.
-(See section, Foreign Tax Credit.)
+A foreign tax credit will often be available to a Canadian resident to help minimize the risk of double taxation risk.
+(See section, Foreign Tax Credit.).

 Common procedures to transfer a foreign retirement plan to a Canadian RRSP